 MFA, School of the Art Institute of Chicago

 Mildred Lane Kemper Art Museum

 PhD, University of Erlangen–Nürnberg

-The Sam Fox School of Design & Visual Arts is a unique collaboration in architecture, art and design education, linking professional studio programs with one of the country's finest university art museums in the context of an internationally recognized research university.
+The Sam Fox School of Design & Visual Arts is a unique collaboration in architecture, art and design education that links professional studio programs with one of the country's finest university art museums in the context of an internationally recognized research university.